se-sic/coronet/README.md

 - `skip.threshold`
     * The upper bound for total amount of edges to build for a subset of the data, i.e., not building any edges for the subset exceeding the limit
     * any positive integer
-    * **Example**: The amount of `mail`-based directed edges in an author network for one thread with 100 authors is 5049.
+    * **Example**: The amount of `mail`-based directed edges in an author network for one mail thread with 100 authors is 5049.
-    A value of 5000 for `skip.threshold` (as it is smaller than 5049) would lead to the omission of this thread from the network.
+    A value of 5000 for `skip.threshold` (as it is smaller than 5049) would lead to the omission of this mail thread from the network.
 - `unify.date.ranges`
     * Cut the data sources to the largest start date and the smallest end date across all data sources
     * **Note**: This parameter does not affect the original data object, but rather creates a clone.